 12.)
 The African pygmy hedgehog is the most frequently kept as a pet.

 14.)
-They eat a wide variety of fruit, fungi, insects, centipedes, snails, worms, frogs, mice, eggs, birds, frogs, reptiles, roots, and even snakes.
+They eat a wide variety of fruit, fungi, insects, centipedes, snails, worms, frogs, mice, eggs, birds, reptiles, roots, and even snakes.
 But, on a side note, they are lactose intolerant.

 15.)
 Females birth up to 6 pups, once a year.

 16.)
 Us humans can get a fungal skin infection from hedgies caused by Trichophyton erinacei, aka ringworm.
 Other infections associated with hedgehogs include bacteria like mycobacteria and salmonella.
+Frequent baths and a clean environment curb these infection potentials.